 As you are using this framework to pump up the valuation, you will (a) learn the price points that this investor gives for each right, and (b) slowly leave the range at which the other investor is willing to invest.
 That is a good thing.

 For example a put option is posing a massive risk to the shareholders and the company and should be rigidly priced.
-If you do a proper risk adjusted valuation of this, you might go as far as 18% valuation increase.

 Step 3: Entering the shareholder negotiation